rafar55/prescriber-movies-api/Readme.md

 I think is better to push on with delivering a working software and then go back and add the tests.
 1. I also decided to use exception handling middleware to handle bussiness rules.
 I would have use the result pattern but I think it would be overkill for this small project.
 1. Created a database initializer to seed to database and create database.
 I decided to use fluent migrator for this.
 I just easier and super light weight.
+1. I will start implementing the authentication and users.
+I Decided to use BCrypt to hash the password cause the follow the latest hashing standards and is very secure.